 Technical trouble, like videos aren't loading or there's a blank where videos should be...

-Pretty much every problem any user has ever had could be fixed by wiping their hard drive and re-installing the operating system and browser.
+Pretty much every problem any user has ever had could be fixed by wiping their hard drive and re-installing the operating system and browser, then emailing the FBI...
 Just kidding!
-It is a browser problem, though.
+It is a browser problem, though, so try an incognito window or a different browser.
 For more, check out our help page.

 Does Chris still offer one-on-one tutoring in the West L.A. area?